The Physician (Der Medicus): Berlin Review

 Based on the eponymous work of Massachusetts-born novelist Noah Gordon, which was not a big hit stateside but became a colossal bestseller in especially Germany and Spain, The Physician stars Ben Kingsley as Ibn Sina, the Persian philosopher and medical scholar whose treatises were so influential they were still taught in European universities five centuries later.
 German director Philipp Stoelzl, who brought a refreshingly modern swagger to the romantic and largely fictitious biopic Young Goethe in Love, is a good fit for the material and it helps that the young leads, Tom Payne and Emma Rigby, are easy to root for and easy on the eyes.

 The pic opens with the traumatic passing of the mother of the young and now parentless Rob Cole (Adam Thomas Wright), who might look like a street urchin but who discovers he’s got a gift: he can tell when people are close to death.
 He’s apprenticed to a grouchy barber (Stellan Skarsgard), who not only cuts hair but acts as a rudimentary physician of sorts, though this being the year 1021, crude amputations and the use of leeches are about as sophisticated as it gets.
-Thankfully, the idea of his mother's death fuels Cole’s interest in healing and medicine emerges organically, and his telepathic gift is only a minor part of the plot.
+Thankfully, his mother's death fuels Cole’s interest in actual healing and medicine, and his telepathic gift is only a minor part of the plot.

 Once he’s absorbed the little medical knowledge of his teacher, the grown-up Cole (Payne) decides to travel to Isfahan, Persia, to study with the “doctor of doctors,” Ibn Sina (Kingsley).
 The trip’s an arduous one full of sacrifices that include his own foreskin: In Egypt, kneeling in front of a scenic, moonlit stretch of desert sand near the pyramids, Cole circumcises himself so he can pass for a Jew, as Christians aren’t welcomed in the Muslim lands but Jews are tolerated, if barely.